-- > Invite pupils to open the back cover flap of their books and focus their attention on the Tic-Tac-Toe board.
-Have them tell you how many positions o squares it is made of. - Have pupils play in pairs.
+- Invite pupils to open the back cover flap of their books and focus their attention on the Tic-Tac-Toe board.
+Have them tell you how many positions or squares it is made of. - Have pupils play in pairs.
 They choose their symbol (the Xs or the Os on the last page of the cut-outs at the back of their books).
-They then choose a number on the board and a card from the unit set, eg: P1: 5 (he/she may choose the ca d with two rulers for Unit 1).
-If he/she says, Two pink rulers ie: the right answer, he/she places his/her symbol on number 5 of the board.
+They then choose a number on the board and a card from the unit set, eg: P1: 5 (he/she may choose the card with the window for Unit 1).
+If he/she says, Eleven orange windows, ie: the right answer, he/she places his/her symbol on number 5 of the board.
 Otherwise, he/she misses the opportunity to score.
 The same happens with the other player.
 In this way, pupils will have the opportunity to cover the nine cards from each unit.